-The Puritz Lab is always looking for enthusiastic, creative, and motivated students who are interested in the evolutionary ecology and larval biology of marine organisms.
-Students at all levels and from all backgrounds are welcome in the Puritz Lab.
+The Puritz Lab of Marine Evolutionar Ecology is always looking for enthusiastic, creative, and motivated students who are interested in the evolutionary ecology and larval biology of marine organisms.
+Students at all levels and from all backgrounds are welcome in our Lab.

 During both the academic year and summer, there research opportunities for URI undergraduate students.
 Research experiences usually include: microscope work, genetic lab work, wet lab work with larvae, and sometimes field collections.
 If you’re highly-motivated and can committ to time in the lab, please get in touch with me at jpuritz@uri.edu.
 Please be prepared to share your CV, research interests, schedule, and goals for your internship.